YutingHe-list/TAMP/README.md

 - More test data is provided in the [Volume testing](#32-volume-testing).

 ### 3.1 Slice testing
-Nine NICT images have been provided in the `./samples/slice_testing/input` directory for a simple test of MITAMP's universal enhancement capability.
-Execute the following command, and the MITAMP-enhanced output will be stored in `./samples/slice_testing/output`
+**Step 1**: (download data or use yourself) Nine NICT images have been provided in the `./samples/slice_testing/input` directory for a simple test of MITAMP's universal enhancement capability.

+**Step 2**: Execute the following command, and the MITAMP-enhanced output will be stored in `./samples/slice_testing/output`
 ```bash
 python main.py --testing_mode "slice_testing" --LoRA_mode "none"
 ```

 ### 3.2 Volume testing
-We have provided additional NICT data for testing.

 **Step 1**: Download the [testing data](https://seunic-my.sharepoint.cn/my?id=%2Fpersonal%2F220232198%5Fseu%5Fedu%5Fcn%2FDocuments%2FMITAMP%2Fdata%2Fvolume%5Ftesting&ga=1), which includes 11 volumes for each of the 9 types of NICT data, and place them in the `./samples/volume_testing/input` directory.